Home / Projects / Pastures 365

 Service Delivery Areas

-The Project geography includes nine long-term focal sites across 45 properties in four states (Vic, Tas, SA, WA) across three industries (sheep, beef, dairy).
-In Western Australia, the sites are located at the DPIRD Research stations at Manjimup and Katanning.
+The Project geography includes nine long-term focal sites in four states (Vic, Tas, SA, WA) across three industries (sheep, beef, dairy).
+In Western Australia, the sites are located at the DPIRD Research stations at Manjimup and Katanning and a number of producer-led satellite farm locations.

 Pasture combinations under trial

 Below are treatments [pasture combinations] common at trial sites in all states.
 Each treatment combination increases in complexity.
-The trial will see under which combinations the different species will perform better and at what times of the year they will make their biomass contribution.
+The trials will evaluate which combinations of species provide better pasture persistence and productivity over time, and at what times of the year they will contribute useful biomass.

 MixSpecies combination